 Optional Alumni Interview

-All interviews during the 2020-21 application cycle will be virtual, via video chat or phone.
+All interviews during the 2020-21 application cycle were virtual, via video chat or phone.
 These interviews must not be recorded in any way, either by the interviewer or the applicant.
 The format for alumni interviews for the 2021-22 application cycle has yet to be determined.

-This standardized testing policy change for 2020-21 and 2021-22 application cycles extends to transfer applicants.
+This standardized testing policy change for 2021-22 application cycles extends to transfer applicants.
 Transfer applicants will continue to have an application deadline of early March.

 Princeton provides financial aid in the form of grants, which do not have to be repaid.
 Our no-loans policy makes it possible for students to graduate with little to no debt.
 More than 80% of recent seniors have graduated debt free.
 This spring, the trustees of Princeton University reconfirmed the University’s commitment to ensuring that a Princeton education is affordable for every student even at this time of economic uncertainty.